adfleshner/MyLog/README.md

 MyLog
 =====

-A Simple Util that makes turning logging on and off fairly simple
+Logging is very easy this is a simple util that makes turning logging on and off even more simple.

-My Log is a Util that adds a boolean to the android.util.log.
+MyLog is a Util that adds a boolean to the android.util.log.
+So you no longer have to throw an if statment or something around your log statement to have an easy toggle on and off.

 ##Usage
 ```java